nathanlem1/MBA-Net/README.md

-The qualitative results of our proposed method is shown below.
+The qualitative results of our proposed method are also shown below.

 ![](./doc_images/results_demo.png)

-Some qualitative results of our method using query vs ranked results retrieved from gallery.
+Some qualitative results of our method using query vs ranked results retrieved from gallery are shown in the Fig. above.
 From top to bottom row are HD, left palmar of 11k, right palmar of 11k, left dorsal of 11k and right dorsal of 11k datasets.
 The green and red bounding boxes denote the correct and the wrong matches,